btisystems/snmp-core/README.md

 # snmp-core
 [![Build Status](https://travis-ci.org/btisystems/snmp-core.svg?branch=master)](https://travis-ci.org/btisystems/snmp-core)

-A Library providing core SNMP functionality for interacting with SNMP4j
+A Library providing core SNMP functionality for interacting with SNMP4j and the output of [Mibbler](https://github.com/btisystems/mibbler).

 ## Deploying to OSSRH
 Besides an Apache Maven installation, you have to have a GPG client installed and on your command line path